Lucas Browne

 Lucas Browne (born 14 April 1979) is an Australian professional boxer, bare-knuckle boxer signed to BKB Bare Knuckle Boxing in the heavyweight division, and former mixed martial artist.
-In boxing, he held the World Boxing Association (WBA) heavyweight title (Regular version) in 2016.
+In boxing, he held the WBA (Regular) heavyweight title in 2016.
 At regional level, he has held multiple heavyweight championships, including the Australian title in 2012; and the Commonwealth title from 2014 to 2015.
 He is the first Australian to win a world heavyweight title in boxing history.

 Professional boxing career

 Early career

 Browne turned professional on 20 March 2009 at the age of 30.
 He won his first contest by fourth-round knockout.
 On 17 February 2012, Browne became the Australian heavyweight champion by knocking out Colin Wilson in three rounds.

 On 28 April 2013, he defeated the future hall of famer and three-weight division world champion James Toney by twelve round unanimous decision with scores of 117–111, 119–109, and 120–108.
 Three months later, he stopped former NABF heavyweight champion Travis Walker in seven rounds.
 Walker dropped Browne in round 1.
 Although Walker appeared to clearly win round 7, his corner called the fight off before round 8 could get underway.

 In November 2013, Browne scored a fifth-round TKO of former European Union heavyweight champion Richard Towers.
 The fight was an eliminator for the Commonwealth heavyweight title, which at the time was held by David Price.